Lewington-pitsos/ml/bag_o_tricks/tabular.md

 # To Try:

+- if the task specifies values to fall within a certain range, make sure that the values you are using for validation also fall within that range.
+OR add a `y_range` to your loss function.

 - find variables that are highly correlated with each other (something like 0.8+) and drop the one that is less correlated with the target

 - impute using fuzzy knn